 One of my other favorite authors that I quote all the time is Alan Cohen, and this quote tells the story of these guiding lights.
 He said, "You and I are greater than our circumstances.
 We have the power to serve as uplifters and light places that would otherwise be dark.
 When you uplift others, you uplift yourself.
 We are all angels in disguise, and when we express our divine nature, we live to our highest potential and make the world a better place."

 In Anita's book, you see her go from as far down the path through a devastating illness that has ravaged her body to the point of final shutdown.
 Then she returns from a near-death experience to full and complete healing within just a few weeks.
 To hear or read it being told by her, it is so hard to imagine that she could be healed from that place.
 It was tantamount to growing new limbs as in the quote from Abraham.
 Yet, we so often cannot believe it can be true, or at the very least that it was just for her alone.
 Our beliefs are so powerful in whatever direction we may aim them.

 The hope for me, or her light for me, is that I have the power within me to heal whatever I can choose to believe I can.
 I am practicing thinking in this way.
 I am letting go of any resistance. allowing my body to be molded as I desire and not be dictated by others regardless of their degree or where they went to school, or who they are to me.

-My heartfelt thanks goes to Anita and the encouragement and coaching of Wayne Dyer in the publication of her wonderful and uplifting book, Dying To Be Me.
-She continues to uplift and shine a light to help guide more of us to our own miraculous inner power.
+My heartfelt thanks go to Anita and the encouragement and coaching of Wayne Dyer in the publication of her wonderful and uplifting book, Dying To Be Me.
+She continues to uplift and shines a light to help guide more of us to our own miraculous inner power.
 I am so grateful for all these guiding lights, including Abraham and Esther Hicks.